 These simple steps cover saving an image as a PNG in GIMP.
 These files are well suited to use in web pages that are to be viewed in modern browsers.

-Note: Some older browsers don't fully support PNG files and this can lead to problems displaying some aspects of PNG images, such as lots of colors and variable transparency.
+Note: Some very old browsers don't fully support PNG files and this can lead to problems displaying some aspects of PNG images, such as lots of colors and variable transparency.
 If it is important to you that older browsers display your image with minimal problems, you may wish to go to Image > Mode > Indexed and reduce the number of colors to 256, though this may have a marked effect on the appearance of the image.